BradleyA/git-TEST-commit-automation/hooks/README.md

 #### [Create custom test cases for git-TEST-commit-automation solution](https://github.com/BradleyA/git-TEST-commit-automation/tree/master/hooks/docs/STEPS-TO-CUSTON-TEST-CASES.md)

 **Start editing from here:  These notes are cut and paste of information and make some since once I finsh design**

-#### Types of Test Cases

-**Funciotnal Verification (FVT)** is defined as the process of verifying that the design meets its specification from a functional perspective. ...
-Functional verification establishes that the design under test (DUT) implements the functionality of the specification correctly.

-**Static Analysis (SA)** is the examination of code prior to the program’s execution SA is code analysis, syntax, permission, code inspection, code review, etc.

-Place the expected results from the test case into a file with the same test case name but add '.expected' ('dot'expected).
-Pipe the output from the test case into a file with the same name but add '.test-case-output'.

-====>>>  Moved from above

-    git commit -m 'latest changes' <COMMIT_FILE_NAME>

-After entering the above command, Git runs any Git hooks found in \<REPOSITORY-NAME>/.git/hooks/ directory.
-Git hooks are scripts that Git executes before and/or after events.
-Two local Git hooks are included with git-TEST-commit-automation.

 **pre-commit** - Creates \<REPOSITORY>/hooks/COMMIT_FILE_LIST with a list of \<REPOSITORY-PATH>/\<FILE> being committed.